galtx-centex/galtx-centex.github.io/foster/faqs.md

 * Preapproved local veterinarian support
 * Monthly protection from heartworm, flea and ticks
 * Foster Manual and Guidelines
-* 24-7 Toll Free GPA-CT Hotline [(855) 4-GO-FAST](tel:855-446-3278)
+* 24-7 Toll Free GALT-Central Texas Hotline [(855) 4-GO-FAST](tel:855-446-3278)
 * Coordinate schedule with adopters to meet dogs
 * Email reminders for Events and Meet-N-Greets
-* GPA Central Texas Facebook page
+* GALT-Central Texas Facebook page
-* GPA Central Texas Website
+* GALT-Central Texas Website
 * The publication "Children and Greyhounds"
 * Weekly Meet and Greet Events--socialize and show your foster dog to potential adopters
-* Continuous, ongoing Q&A support from Foster and Adoption Coordinator: local, trained and experienced volunteer knowledgeable in intricacies of the Greyhound breed Experienced in fostering and well connected to resources of GPA; assists in recruiting, assessing and orienting foster families, scheduling veterinary appointments, providing ongoing advice and helpful suggestions on day-to-day challenges, behavioral/health, etc.
+* Continuous, ongoing Q&A support from Foster and Adoption Coordinator: local, trained and experienced volunteer knowledgeable in intricacies of the Greyhound breed Experienced in fostering and well connected to resources of GALT; assists in recruiting, assessing and orienting foster families, scheduling veterinary appointments, providing ongoing advice and helpful suggestions on day-to-day challenges, behavioral/health, etc.

 ### More Questions?

-Email the Foster Coordinator at [foster@gpa-centex.org](mailto:foster@gpa-centex.org)
+Email the Foster Coordinator at [foster@galtx-centex.org](mailto:foster@galtx-centex.org)